Lipid bilayers - Part I: Self-assembly

 wget https://cgmartini-library.s3.ca-central-1.amazonaws.com/1_Downloads/ff_parameters/martini3/martini_v300.zip

-unzip martini_v300.zip
+unzip martini_v300.zip -x __MACOSX/* */.DS_Store

 Note that the Martini 3 release is organized into several .itp

-, only the one where water is defined (hint: it’s a ‘solvent’) and the one where DPPC is defined (hint: it’s a ‘phospholipid’).
-There is a third .itp
+you’ll need the one where water is defined (hint: it’s a ‘solvent’) and the one where all the Martini 3 particles are defined (hint: it’s martini_v3.0.0.itp

 ).
-The needed .itps
+These two .itps

-should be placed in the tutorial directory.
+should also be copied to the tutorial directory.

 To create the .top

-file (we’ll call it dppc.top
+file (we’ll call it dspc.top

-) that describes the system topology to GROMACS, you can follow the template below.
+, you can follow the template below.
 Semi-colons indicate comments, which are ignored, but hashtags aren’t: they’re preprocessing directives.
 Namely, it is the #include

 directive that allows us to bring into the .top